astropy/astropy/docs/development/workflow/development_workflow.rst

 directly out of the source tree by using ``import astropy`` when running Python in the source of an Astropy repository clone.
 There are some caveats, however:

-1. It is necessary to build C extensions in "inline" mode which copies the built shared libraries into the source tree::
+1. It is necessary to build C extensions in "inplace" mode which copies the built shared libraries into the source tree::

-       $ python setup.py build_ext --inline
+       $ python setup.py build_ext --inplace

 2. If you change directories from the root of the repository clone the ``astropy`` package will no longer be importable, and other features may not